YourWaifuIsShip/Azur-Lane-Guides/AL Untier Guide.md

-# Your Waifu is SHIP's highly opinionated and extra-biased AL Untier Guide (EASY ACCESS MAIDS EDITION)
+# Your Waifu is SHIP's highly opinionated and extra-biased AL Untier Guide (PAPER BLYATES EDITION)

 ## _VERY IMPORTANT OPENING NOTE_
 "Hey, hang on a second!
 Where's MY waifu?
 I looked at the Guides and yet she's not there!"